Imru Haile Selassie: Biography

-Born in Shewa Province, Imru was the childhood friend of his first cousin once removed Haile Selassie I (Imru's mother, Mazlekia Ayala Worq, was Haile Selassie's first cousin); both were tutored together under Abba Samuel Wolde Kahin, and were raised by Imru's father Haile Selassie Abayne, whom Harold G. Marcus describes as the Emperor's "real father", asserting that "Makonnen's son recalled the surrogate with affection, whereas he invariably referred to his father with formality and deference."
+Born in Harrar Province, Imru was the childhood friend of his first cousin once removed Haile Selassie I (Imru's mother, Mazlekia Ayala Worq, was Haile Selassie's first cousin); both were tutored together under Abba Samuel Wolde Kahin, and were raised by Imru's father Haile Selassie Abayne, whom Harold G. Marcus describes as the Emperor's "real father", asserting that "Makonnen's son recalled the surrogate with affection, whereas he invariably referred to his father with formality and deference."

+He went on to attend the Menelik II School in Addis Ababa.

 Both Imru and his father accompanied the future ruler to his first governorship in Sidamo.
-In 1916/17 Imru, by then a Dejazmach, was appointed Shum (Governor) of Harar province by his cousin.
-In 1928, Imru was appointed Shum of Wollo province when Gugsa Welle failed to end a smoldering rebellion there.
+In 1916/17 Imru, by then a Dejazmach, was appointed Vice-Governor of Harar province by his cousin.
+In 1927, Imru was appointed Shum (Governor-General) of Wollo province when Gugsa Welle failed to end a smoldering rebellion there.

-In 1932, Imru was promoted to Ras and made ruler of Gojjam province.
+In 1931, Imru was promoted to Ras and made Shum (Governor-General) of Gojjam province.
 Imru replaced Ras Hailu Tekle Haymanot, who had been convicted of treason for allegedly helping the deposed Lij Iyasu escape, and sentenced to life imprisonment.
 Upon arriving in Gojjam, Imru was immediately faced with a revolt by Fitawrari Admassu, a natural son of the imprisoned Ras, who on 30 September briefly held Debre Marqos; not long afterwards Admassu ended his revolt, sending messengers to the Emperor to ask for pardon.
 Nevertheless, despite numerous reforms and efforts to modernise the province, which enriched both the producers and traders, Imru found few friends in Gojjam and "was invariably viewed as an outsider, the emperor's agent, and, unable to rule by consensus, he governed by force."

 From October 1935, Imru led his provincial army and commanded the Army of the Left in the Second Italo-Abyssinian War.
+During the war, he served specifically as the Commander-in-Chief of Ethiopian troops on the Shire Front.
 His early offensive deep into the Italian rear threatened the Italian advance.
 Ultimately Imru was stopped and his army was destroyed by the use of poison gas dropped from the air.

 In May 1936, Haile Selassie appointed his cousin as Prince Regent in his absence, departing Ethiopia with his family to present the case of Ethiopia to the League of Nations at Geneva.
-Ras Imru fell back to Gore in southern Ethiopia to reorganise and continue to resist the Italians.
+Ras Imru fell back to Gore in southern Ethiopia to reorganise and continue to resist the Italians for a full year.